Meeting at Candle Mountain: Spring Intern Show

-Sheila Nakitende is WSW’s newest Parent Grant resident.
+Sheila Nakitende was a WSW Parent Grant resident.
 Her practice focuses on projects that contribute to the well-being of urban communities especially women in Uganda.
 She explores mixed media along with waste paper with which she draws, glues, twists and weaves.
 This experimenting is a portrayal of her surroundings and reaction to her experiences.
 She is also interested in how the creative industry can address challenges of protecting the environment and harness nature for materials to make art.

 Seeing in the Dark: handmade paper and hand-dyed indigo